directvt/vtm/doc/architecture.md

     CS2 <-->|DirectVT I/O\nsend: Events\nrecv: Render| SS
 ```

-- At startup, vtm connects to an existing server session or creates a new one.
+- At startup, vtm connects to an existing desktop session or creates a new one.
 - The new session is hosted in a forked and detached vtm process.
-- The session is tied to an operating system's named pipe coined from the creator's name (if no explicitly specified pipe name).
+- The session is tied to an operating system's named pipe coined from the creator's uid if no explicitly specified custom name (desktop session connection point).
 - Only the session creator can access the session (for non-elevated users).
-- The regular user and the elevated user are different independent users creating different server sessions.
+- The regular user and the elevated user are different independent users creating different desktop sessions.
 - The session allows multiple access in real time.
 - The user can disconnect from the session and reconnect later.
-- Sessions with different names can coexist independently.
+- Sessions with different connection points can coexist independently.
-- Console applications are launched/terminated by the user within the current server session.
+- Console applications are launched/terminated by the user within the current desktop session.
 - Non-DirectVT console application runs a pair of operating system processes: terminal process + application process.
-- The terminal process is a fork of the vtm server session process, running as standalone terminal.
+- The terminal process is a fork of the original desktop server process, running as standalone terminal.
 Terminating this process will automatically close the application window.
 - The session exists until it is explicitly shutted down.

 ## Inter-Process Communication